Frequently Asked Questions

 Do I need any back-to-school supplies?

-We do recommend that you buy an iPad case (many students buy a case with a built-in keyboard), and get a stylus.
-Otherwise we think it is best to wait until school starts to buy any other school supplies.
-During the first few weeks of school you may try various note-taking/study techniques that involve paper, your iPad, and/or your computer.
-Most students use their iPads to take notes in class and to study, so hold off on buying anything expensive.
-We will post a back-to-school list with suggestions for what to buy in the coming months.
+We do recommend that you buy an iPad case (many students buy a case with a built-in keyboard).
+Otherwise, we think it is best to wait until school starts to buy any other school supplies.
+During the first few weeks of school, you may try various note-taking or study techniques that involve paper, your iPad, and/or your computer.
+Many students use their iPads to take notes in class and to study, so hold off on buying anything expensive.